dannyhp1/grade-calculator/README.md

-## Grade Calculator - V2
+## Grade Calculator
-Grade Calculator is a tool that enables students to calculate their overall grade with ease.
-With each class having a unqiue grading scale, students may have a difficult time calculating their grade if no tools are provided.
-This is where the Grade Calculator excels!
-The tool is user-friendly and should to your go-to when finals come around.
+The grade calculator provides students with a tool to calculate their overall grade.
+Students are enrolled in several classes, so it can get difficult for them to calculate their grades without any tools.
+This is where the grade calculator excels!
+The tool is user-friendly and should be student's go-to when final season comes around.

 Currently deployed at: https://gradecalculator.dannyhp.com

-Public release date: TBA

 ### To start development:
 #### 1. Install npm and node.js.